meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: any positive integer
 **Default value**: `20`

-`limit` sets the maximum number of items returned by a single query.
+Sets the maximum number of items returned by a single query.

 ::: tip
 This parameter is often used together with `offset` in order to paginate results.